Create an Azure Synapse Link for Dataverse with Azure Data Lake

 Azure Synapse Link for Dataverse was formerly known as Export to data lake.
 The service was renamed effective May 2021 and will continue to export data to Azure Data Lake as well as Azure Synapse Analytics.

 - Azure Data Lake Storage Gen2: You must have an Azure Data Lake Storage Gen2 account and Owner and Storage Blob Data Contributor role access.
-Your storage account must enable Hierarchical namespace and we recommend that replication is set to read-access geo-redundant storage (RA-GRS) properties")
+Your storage account must enable Hierarchical namespace and public network access for both initial setup and delta sync.
+Allow storage account key access is required only for the initial setup.
+We recommend that replication is set to read-access geo-redundant storage (RA-GRS).

 - The storage account must be created in the same Azure Active Directory (Azure AD) tenant as your Power Apps tenant.